Skip to main content

 About Slack

-The Slack connector reads workspace membership, channel configuration, user groups, and - on Enterprise Grid - audit log events, then surfaces that information as artifacts in Iru Compliance.
+The Slack connector reads workspace membership, channel configuration, and user groups.
+On Enterprise Grid, it also reads audit log events.
+It surfaces that information as artifacts in Iru Compliance.
 Iru authenticates with a bot OAuth token (xoxb-) obtained by installing a Slack app into your workspace.
 Access is read-oriented for compliance evidence; it does not send messages or change workspace settings through the scopes described here.

 Slack APIs expect the bot token in the Authorization header: